The age of the hominin fossils from Jebel Irhoud, Morocco, and the origins of the Middle Stone Age : Nature : Nature Research

 Abstract

 The timing and location of the emergence of our species and of associated behavioural changes are crucial for our understanding of human evolution.
-The earliest fossil attributed to a modern form of Homo sapiens comes from eastern Africa and is approximately 195 thousand years old1, 2, therefore the emergence of modern human biology is commonly placed at around 200 thousand years ago3, 4.
-The earliest Middle Stone Age assemblages come from eastern and southern Africa but date much earlier5, 6, 7.
+The earliest fossil attributed to a modern form of Homo sapiens comes from eastern Africa and is approximately 195 thousand years old1,2, therefore the emergence of modern human biology is commonly placed at around 200 thousand years ago3,4.
+The earliest Middle Stone Age assemblages come from eastern and southern Africa but date much earlier5,6,7.
 Here we report the ages, determined by thermoluminescence dating, of fire-heated flint artefacts obtained from new excavations at the Middle Stone Age site of Jebel Irhoud, Morocco, which are directly associated with newly discovered remains of H. sapiens8.
 A weighted average age places these Middle Stone Age artefacts and fossils at 315 ± 34 thousand years ago.
 Support is obtained through the recalculated uranium series with electron spin resonance date of 286 ± 32 thousand years ago for a tooth from the Irhoud 3 hominin mandible.
-These ages are also consistent with the faunal and microfaunal9 assemblages and almost double the previous age estimates for the lower part of the deposits10, 11.
+These ages are also consistent with the faunal and microfaunal9 assemblages and almost double the previous age estimates for the lower part of the deposits10,11.
 The north African site of Jebel Irhoud contains one of the earliest directly dated Middle Stone Age assemblages, and its associated human remains are the oldest reported for H. sapiens.
 The emergence of our species and of the Middle Stone Age appear to be close in time, and these data suggest a larger scale, potentially pan-African, origin for both.

-So what exactly is new here?
+So, what exactly is new here?

 Well, we previously thought that modern humans, H. sapiens, emerged as a distinct species around 200,000 years ago in East Africa (with South Africa flagged as a possibility), so this puts the date back by about 100,000 years.
-It also shows that H. sapiens may have been widespread in Africa and was present at least in the far North West, north of the Sahara.
+It also shows that H. sapiens may have been widespread in Africa and was present at least in the far Northwest, north of the Sahara.

 The animal remains found with them show they had a diet of big game such as gazelle and zebra - which also begs the question, what were sub-Saharan species doing in Morocco?
 The answer to that is also the answer to the question of how humans from East and maybe South Africa came to be north of the Sahara.
 The answer could well be the so-called Sahara Pump.
-I mentioned this in my recent book, What Makes You So Special?
-The idea is based on the archaeological evidence that North Africa experienced a slow cycle of very wet weather alternating with very dry weather.
-During the wet period the Sahara became savanna with lakes and rivers and contiguous with the sub-Saharan savanna enabling sub-Saharan species to migrate north along, in this case, maybe with humans.
-In the dry periods the Sahara dried up isolating populations in the north.
+I mentioned this in my recent book, What Makes You So Special?.

 Looking at the published images of the composite skull, made from several fragments from different individuals, there are some obvious archaic features.
 Not only is the cranial capacity smaller than that of modern humans but there is a pronounced brow-ridge, a receding chin and a prognathic maxilla reminiscent of H. erectus and H. neanderthalensis.
 Additionally, the H. erectus skulls found at Dmanisi in Georgia show such a range of features that it has prompted some authorities to suggest that H. erectus was a very variable species.
 It was also very widespread species so local variants would be very likely.

 It seems very likely therefore that the Moroccan fossils are from an archaic pre-modern Homo.
 Where exactly it comes between H. erectus and H. sapiens, if in fact it does and isn't an evolutionary dead-end like H. neanderthalensis, is the question.
-As always with an evolving species, exactly where to draw the line between one species and an immediate predecessor s always going to be arbitrary because there never was such a line in reality.
+As always with an evolving species, exactly where to draw the line between one species and an immediate predecessor is always going to be arbitrary because there never was such a line in reality.
 This becomes especially difficult if the species is widespread and evolving differently in different parts of its range.

 What is emerging is a picture of a widespread archaic Homo gradually evolving over a wide range which could have included Eurasia, diverging into local populations and sometimes coming into contact with other populations, sharing genes and technology.
 One of these populations eventually emerged as H. sapiens to spread worldwide to become the predominant form, still carrying archaic genes, more so in some populations than others.